rr-/szurubooru/INSTALL-OLD.md

 - The booru is accessed from `http://example.com/`
 - The API is accessed from `http://example.com/api`
-- The API server listens locally on port 6666, and is proxied by nginx
+- The API server listens locally on port 6666, and is proxied by nginx or apache
 - The static files are served from `/srv/www/booru/client/public/data`

+You can use either nginx or apache to serve your static content and proxy the api server.
+Choose whichever you prefer, but don't use both.

 **nginx configuration**: